 Aims and scope

 Journal of Venomous Animals and Toxins including Tropical Diseases (JVATiTD) is an open access interdisciplinary publication, dedicated to publish research on all aspects of toxins, venomous animals and their derivative products.
 Also publishes a broad range of papers covering topics in tropical medicine with a focus on infectious diseases, parasitology, immunology and animal science, especially zoonoses.
 Authors uncertain about the scope of a manuscript for the Journal are encouraged to contact editorial staff.
+This digital journal publishes only in English language and in a continuous publication model, with one issue per year.

 All articles published by the Journal of Venomous Animals and Toxins including Tropical Diseases are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.